 Pi Epsilon Tau is the Honorary Society of Petroleum Engineers.
 This organization will admit senior and graduate students who have demonstrated superior academic performance.
 The admission to this society is solely based on exceptional cumulative grade point average.

-West Virginia University Student Chapter of the Society of Petroleum Engineers has roughly 40 members.
+The WVU Student Chapter of the Society of Petroleum Engineers has roughly 40 members.
 The chapter holds monthly meetings where presentations are made by outside speakers.
-Recent speakers include those from ChevronTexaco, BJ Services, Halliburton Services, Schlumberger, Dominion Resources, and other leading Companies.
-CEMR supports the WVU Student Chapter of SPE by providing transportation for field trips, financial assistance for attending annual and regional SPE conferences, and matching funds for major events such as the Annual Student Recognition Banquet, as well as participating in the Regional, National and International SPE Student Paper Contest.
+Recent speakers include those from ChevronTexaco, BJ Services, Halliburton Services, Schlumberger, Dominion Resources and other leading companies.
+The College supports the WVU Student Chapter of SPE by providing transportation for field trips, financial assistance for attending annual and regional SPE conferences and matching funds for major events such as the Annual Student Recognition Banquet, as well as participating in the Regional, National and International SPE Student Paper Contest.
 At all levels of competition, faculty coach and support the SPE Student Paper Contests.

 - Society of Professional Well Log Analysts